Feast Your Eyes on This Cannabis-Infused Gravy Recipe

 Add any de-fatted turkey stock or drippings from roasting your bird, if available, along with additional broth needed to make 1 ½ quart.

 Add in fresh or dried herbs.
 Simmer all until flavorful.
-The longer the simmer the richer the flavor of the broth will be.
+The longer the simmer the richer the flavor of the infused gravy will be.
 This process can be started a day ahead.